Mike Golic: Broadcasting career

 During his five years in Philadelphia, he decided to begin his television career with a weekly segment on the Randall Cunningham Show.
 He received a Mid-Atlantic Region Emmy Award for his feature Golic's Got It.
 Mike Golic began his fulltime broadcasting career in earnest when he moved to Phoenix, AZ, in 1995 to become the lead talkshow host at KGME radio.
-Paired with co-host Bruce Jacobs, the Golic-Jacobs morning show on KGME became the model for ESPN's "Mike & Mike" five years later.
+Paired with co-host Bruce Jacobs, the Golic-Jacobs morning show on KGME became the model for ESPN's Mike & Mike five years later.
 Golic served as the analyst for Jacksonville Jaguars pre-season games from 1995 to 1998.

 From January 2, 2000, to November 17, 2017, he hosted Mike & Mike with Mike Greenberg on ESPN Radio and ESPN2.
-November 27, 2017, he began a show with Trey Wingo named Golic and Wingo, which also featured Mike Jr. Prior to "Mike and Mike", Golic was co-host of ESPN Radio's first-morning show, "The Bruno-Golic Morning Show", with talk radio veteran Tony Bruno.
+November 27, 2017, he began a show with Trey Wingo named Golic and Wingo, which also featured Mike Jr. Prior to "Mike and Mike", Golic was co-host of ESPN Radio's first-morning show, The Bruno-Golic Morning Show, with talk radio veteran Tony Bruno.
 The program started in 1998 and ended in 1999 with Bruno's resignation from ESPN Radio.
 Golic worked with a series of co-hosts for the remainder of 1999.
 On July 9, 2020, ESPN announced that they would be canceling Golic and Wingo.
 Their final program together aired on July 31, 2020.
 On July 18, 2020, Adam Schefter reported that Golic would return to his former role as a college football analyst for ESPN during the 2020 season.

-Golic joined the DraftKings Network in 2021, and Golic Jr. did the same in following year.
-They co-hosted “GoJo and Golic” on the network from 2022 to 2025, and then moved to FanDuel Sports Network to co-host “Golic/Golic” that same year.
+Golic later partnered with DraftKings, hosting the streaming show GoJo and Golic with Golic Jr. from 2022 to 2025.
+In 2025, it was announced that they would move to FanDuel Sports Network to host Golic/Golic (a move that also reunited the Golics with former ESPN producer Norby Williamson, who had overseen their previous ESPN Radio shows).
+The show was cancelled in March 2026 amid the financial issues at the network; Golic and Golic Jr. would subsequently return to ESPN Radio, hosting the new mid-morning show The Golics beginning August 3.